What You Need to Know

 At HealthSource RI, you can compare affordable health plans, purchase coverage and apply for Medicaid and other subsidized coverage.9

 Besides establishing its own state-based ACA exchange and expanding Medicaid, Rhode Island has virtually banned short-term health insurance policies that don’t comply with the ACA.
 The state also put in place a state-based individual mandate, which means that all Rhode Islanders must get and maintain health coverage.
 The mandate took effect in January 2020.
-If you didn’t have insurance in 2020, penalties will start appearing on 2020 tax returns filed in 2021.10
+If you didn’t have health insurance, penalties will appear on tax returns filed.10

 How Much Does Health Insurance Cost in Rhode Island?